BhuvanM17/full-stack-java-project/README.md

   - `DB_PASSWORD`: (From your Render DB details).
   - `MAIL_USERNAME`: Your Gmail.
   - `MAIL_PASSWORD`: Your Gmail App Password.
+- Render will automatically detect the `Dockerfile` at the root of your repository.
 - Click **Deploy Web Service**.

 ## 🛠️ Local Development